Svahnen/Embedded_systems_Arduino_01/README.md

 "GREEN\r\n" Toggle green <br>
 "RED\r\n" Toggle red <br>

-This project is built in steps and those steps are saved as functioning bits in their own branch
+This project is built in steps and those steps are saved as functioning bits in their own branches